-Orphaned oil and gas wells are a major a concern for air and water quality and for their contribution to climate change.
+Orphaned oil and gas wells are a major concern for air and water quality and for their contribution to climate change.
 Due to a lack of sufficient financial incentives to ensure that oil and gas operators plug, remediate, and reclaim these wells, they are left leaking toxics into the environment and leave the clean-up job to taxpayers.
 Wells without accountable operators and dedicated funding to plug or reclaim them can sit unmonitored for decades.
-Increasingly, many companies go bankrupt and leave their wells behind and communities are left to deal with the aftermath.
+Increasingly, many companies go bankrupt and leave their wells behind and communities are left to deal with the aftermath.\

-Across the country, many orphaned wells are in rural communities on federal, state, Tribal, and private lands.
-These rural communities suffered for years from the boom and bust of the oil and gas industry, yet due to continued extractive oil and gas development, outdated policies, and a lack of oversight, they often carry the burden of cleanup and can suffer from health impacts of leaking orphaned wells polluting their air and groundwater.
+Across the country, many orphaned wells are in rural communities and on federal, state, Tribal, and private lands.
+With continued extractive oil and gas development, outdated policies, and a lack of oversight, taxpayers and local municipalities often carry the burden of cleanup and can suffer from health impacts of leaking orphaned wells polluting their air and groundwater.